Mirkica/Mirkica/README.md

 <hr>

 - 💻 I recently graduated from Le Wagon Web Development Bootcamp
-- 📖 I’m currently learning React
+- 📖 I’m currently learning React and building my portfolio
 - 📫 How to reach me: mirela.mustic00@gmail.com

 Projects I worked on at the Le Wagon bootcamp: